neuroailab/mouse-vision/README.md

 4. Run `pip install -e .` to install the current version.

 ## Available Pre-trained Models
-To get the saved checkpoints of the models, simply run this script:
+To get the saved checkpoints of the models, simply run this bash script:
 ```
 ./get_checkpoints.sh
 ```